Egg donation: The egg donor's process in detail

 Once the screening is complete and a legal contract signed, the donor will begin the donation cycle, which typically takes between three and six weeks.
 An egg retrieval procedure comprises both the Egg Donor's Cycle and the Recipient's Cycle.
 Birth control pills are administered during the first few weeks of the egg donation process to synchronize the donor's cycle with the recipient's, followed by a series of injections which halt the normal functioning of the donor's ovaries.
 These injections may be self-administered on a daily basis for a period of one to three weeks.
 Next, follicle-stimulating hormones (FSH) are given to the donor to stimulate egg production and increases the number of mature eggs produced by the ovaries.
 Throughout the cycle the donor is monitored often by a physician using blood tests and ultrasound exams to determine the donor's reaction to the hormones and the progress of follicle growth.

 Once the doctor decides the follicles are mature, they will establish the date and time for the egg retrieval procedure.
 Approximately 36 hours before retrieval, the donor must administer one last injection of HCG hormone to ensure that her eggs are ready to be harvested.
 This hormone will produce a LH hormone concentration peak and induce follicular development.
 The oocytes are then retrieved from developed follicles via ovarian punction.
 This extraction must occur before ovulation, as oocytes are too small to be identified once they leave the follicle, and if the appropriate time window is missed the donation cycle will need to be repeated.

 The egg retrieval itself is a minimally invasive surgical procedure lasting 20–30 minutes, performed under sedation by an anesthetist, to ensure the donor is kept completely pain free.
 Egg donors may also be advised to take a pain-relieving medicine one hour before egg collection, to ensure minimum discomfort after the procedure.
 A small ultrasound-guided needle is inserted through the vagina to aspirate the follicles in both ovaries, which extracts the eggs.
 After resting in a recovery room for an hour or two, the donor is released.
 Most donors resume regular activities by the next day.

 Results

-In the United States, egg donor cycles have a success rate of over 60%.
-When a "fresh cycle" is followed by a "frozen cycle", the success rate with donor eggs is approximately 80%.
+In the United States, recent national data suggest that donor‑egg IVF leads to a live birth in roughly 40-55% of embryo transfers, depending on whether fresh or frozen donor eggs and embryos are used.
+Across several donor‑egg IVF attempts, large registry studies suggest that cumulative chances of having a baby can reach around 60%.

 With egg donation, women who are past their reproductive years or menopause can still become pregnant.
 Adriana Iliescu held the record as the oldest woman to give birth using IVF and donated egg, when she gave birth in 2004 at the age of 66, a record passed in 2006.
 According to a 2002 study, egg donations had a 38% success rate in cases of women past their reproductive years.

-Egg donation process in European countries is more cost effective compared to the US, especially in Cyprus where the success rates are higher.